 Headings and side captions function as subtitles: when read sequentially, they are designed to impart the salient points of the entire compilation.
 Selections for which no side captions were thought necessary are differentiated from the editors' text by a wider left margin.

 Authorities and annotations are marked by bold, superscripted Hindu-Arabic numerals.
-References to frequently quoted works are abridged as indicated in Compassion, the Spirit of Truth and the other Major Works.
+References to frequently quoted works are abridged as indicated in Compassion, the Spirit of Truth, the first of our Major Works.

 The North American usage of double quotation marks and punctuation is adopted throughout: commas and periods are kept inside quotation marks; colons and semicolons, outside.
 As every selection is strictly speaking a quotation, inverted commas are omitted unless a particular selection was a quotation in the first place.
 Greek accents and breathings are being gradually abandoned.

-Train of Thoughts and Table of Contents entries in long documents double as hyperlinks.
+Table of Contents and Train of Thoughts entries in long documents double as hyperlinks.
 When hovering over any such entry, the cursor changes into a hand with an outstretched index finger, suggesting an underlying link that can be activated.

 Illustrations are selected by the Series Editors and are varied from time to time.

 Study Notes is a growing online collection of Theosophical articles, compilations, analyses, and commentaries by ancient and modern thinkers; plus presentations, charts, diagrams, and drawings by several hands.
 Their purpose is to aid individual as well as group study.
 The diligent student will be able to derive considerable benefit by testing his understanding of Theosophy against our series, particularly those pertaining to the philosophical basis of the three fundamental propositions of The Secret Doctrine.